Game-theoretic Objective Space Planning: Experiments

-\textbf{Agent characterization with the objective space: }Another hypothesis of this paper is that creating agent embeddings using the objective space models agent behavior and helps with generalization.
-In Figure \ref{fig:make_one_move}, we examine two episodes of rollouts in one of the races played in the head-to-head experiment.
-In the first segment (before the decision point), the ego uses the starting cost weights to plan and observe the opponent for 8 seconds.
-The prediction model tells the planner to increase aggressiveness (left subplot) at the decision point.
-The planner switches to the new cost weights corresponding to the new position in the objective space.
-The effect of the move is evident since the ego slowed down less than the opponent in the second segment (after the decision point) in the chicane and overtook the opponent by the end of the second episode.
-The results also validate this hypothesis by showing the improvement transfers to unseen agents in unseen environments.
-In Figure \ref{fig:moves}, we investigate the interaction dynamics between ego agents winning against competitive opponent agents.
-In sub-figures A and B, the opponent agent is embedded into the lower right quadrant of the objective space, meaning that these agents value safety more than progress.
-In these scenarios, the ego agent, starting from the lower right quadrant, became more aggressive than conservative in all moves.
-In sub-figures C and D, the opponent agent is embedded into the upper left quadrant of the objective space, meaning that these agents value progress more than safety.
-On the contrary, in these scenarios, the ego decides to make early moves to increase restraint and, later on, increase aggressiveness.
+We then take a step back and look at a bigger picture which shows agent decisions of the entire rollout in the Objective Space.
+In Figure \ref{fig:moves}, four different rollouts are shown in which the ego wins at the end.
+In subfigures A and B, the opponent agent is observed to be in the lower right quadrant of the Objective Space, meaning that these agents value safety more than progress.
+In these scenarios, the ego agent, starting in the lower right quadrant, became more aggressive than conservative with each action.
+In subfigures C and D, the opponent agent is observed to be in the upper left quadrant of the objective space, meaning that these agents value progress more than safety.
+In these scenarios, the ego decides to stay conservative and only increases aggressiveness later on when there is an opportunity to overtake.

+From these two closer examinations of agent actions, using interpretable basis functions to construct the Objective Space has a clear benefit.
+Discretizing agent actions by abstraction provides a much clearer context for explaining agent decision-making.